phantomaton-ai/aniheim/DESIGN.md

     *   `init(containerElement)`
     *   `renderFrame(calculatedShapes)`: Takes list of objects, each with final `id`, `type`, `color`, `x`, `y`, `z`, `rotation`, `points`, `radius`, etc. after expression evaluation.

+/comment(user:woe) {
+    Drop `/circle` (redundant to ellipse) and the  `fill`, `stroke`, and `lineWidth` attributes; we'll just draw solid shapes for now.

+    `rotation` should be required for consistency.

+    No need for the runtime renderer interface at this level, let's omit that for now.
+}

 ## 6. Music Rendering (ABC) 🎶

 *   Unchanged: Uses LLM for ABC generation from `/score` body if needed, renders ABC to audio via `abcjs`/synth if needed.

+/comment(user:woe) {
+    Please restore content to this section.
+I understand that it's unchanged, but we've effectively deleted it by saying "unchanged"
+}

 ## 7. Voiceover Generation 🗣️

 *   Unchanged: Uses LLM for voice settings generation from `/voice` body if needed, calls TTS service if `/dialog` audio file is missing.

+/comment(user:woe) {
+    Please restore content to this section (as above) }

 ## 8. Build Process Flow (Revised) ⚙️➡️📄